playframework/play-courses/code/exercise_002_product_details/README.md

 <img class="barcode" src="[...]" alt="@ean">
 ```

 As with the previous template, you should replace the [...] with the good data.
-However, we are going to see the routing and the controller creation in the next steps (you will need it to complete the template)
+However, we are going to see the routing and the controller creation in the next steps (you will need it to complete the template).

 ## Adding a new action to the `ProductController` action